RTEMS/rtems-docs/filesystem/fileystem_implmentation.rst

 The node will have read, write and execute permissions for owner, group and others.

-The node’s name will be a null string.
+The node's name will be a null string.

 A filesystem information structure(fs_info) will be allocated and initialized for the IMFS filesystem.
 The fs_info pointer in the mount table